dbills777/APIserver/README.md

 - End Points are documented in APIreadme file
   - works and tested with live site and postman endpoints.
 - End Points must return JSON Formatted Data
+  - Postman shows each item action returned in JSON for PUT POST DELETE.
+GET can be seen in the browser.